DivyamChitransh/Aperios/README.md

 Post - /orders/place (Place a new order)

-Post - /orders/myorders (check for the orders)
+Get - /orders/myorders (check for the orders)

 Patch - /orders/status/:orderId (Update the status)